AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/attribution-mapping-methodology.md

 ## Account ID Mapping {#account-id-mapping}

-Out of the box, Marketo Measure provides Account ID mapping.
-This means that Marketo Measure looks at the Account and its Contacts marketing information to create Attribution Touchpoints associated to the opportunity.
+Out of the box, [!DNL Marketo Measure] provides Account ID mapping.
+This means that [!DNL Marketo Measure] looks at the Account and its Contacts marketing information to create Attribution Touchpoints associated to the opportunity.
 Below is a simple representation of that process.

 ![](assets/1-1.png)